 \end{itemize} \end{defn}

-With this definition in hand, we will now recall the main result of \cite{AT} on the existence and uniqueness of Regular Lagrangian Flows as expressed in \cite[Theorem 2.8]{GigRig}.
-The space of Sobolev vector fields $W^{1,2}_{C,loc}(TX)$ is the space of $V\in L^2_{loc}(TX)$ for which there is $T$ in the tensor product of $L^2(TX)$ with itself such that
+With this definition in hand, we now recall the main existence and uniqueness result for Regular Lagrangian Flows in \cite{AT}, as expressed in \cite[Theorem 2.8]{GigRig}.
+Recall that the space of Sobolev vector fields $W^{1,2}_{C,loc}(TX)$ is the space of $V\in L^2_{loc}(TX)$ for which there is $T$ in the tensor product of $L^2(TX)$ with itself such that